openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following request parameters are defined:

 * `issuer`: REQUIRED.
 The issuer URL of the credential issuer, the wallet is requested to obtain one or more credentials from.
 * `credential_type`: REQUIRED.
 A JSON string denoting the type of the credential the wallet shall request.
-MUST be present if `manifest_id` is not present.
 * `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the wallet that is used to bind the sub-sequent authentication request with the Credential Issuer to a context set up during previous steps.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `op_state` parameter value.
 * `pre-authorized_code`: CONDITIONAL.
 The code representing the issuer's authorization for the wallet to obtain credentials of a certain type.
 This code MUST be short lived and single-use.
 MUST be present in a pre-authorized code flow.
 * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the issuer expects presentation of a user PIN along with the Token Request in a pre-authorized code flow.
 Default is `false`.
 This PIN is intended to bind the pre-authorized code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legit user.
 It is RECOMMENDED to send a PIN via a separate channel.

-The following is a non-normative example of an initiate issuance request in an authorization code flow:
+Below is a non-normative example of an initiate issuance request in an authorization code flow:

 ```
   GET /initiate_issuance?